JEngTherm/EngThermBase.jl/README.md

 julia> DEF[:pprint] = true;    # Now turning on the pretty-printing

-julia> [a1, s1, u1, T1]        # which is just as informative and more concise
+julia> [a1, s1, u1, T1]        # which is just as informative but more concise
 4-element Vector{AMOUNTS}:
  a₆₄: (-758.19 ± 50. kJ/kg)
  s₃₂: 4.2200 kJ/K/kg